 Power Equipment / Snowblowers / HS1336i Hybrid

-Turning on the spot.
+- Turning on the spot.
 Two independent electric motors that control propulsion are positioned in parallel on the HS1336i.
 These two motors contribute to smooth turning of the snowblower when in operation.
 At low speeds, an operator can turn the HS1336i on the spot, and at high speeds, the snowblower can be turned smoothly on a curve.
-The turning radius of the snowblower is actually controlled by how forcefully the operator grips the hand lever control* (see illustration).

-Snow clearing mode.
+- Snow clearing mode.
 The Honda HS1336i hybrid snowblower is designed with a three-mode switching function that allows the operator to manage a variety of situations and conditions.
-The auto mode, power mode and manual mode options are available only on the new hybrid system (as compared to conventional models) in which the snowblower’s motive power comes from the electric motor and the actual snow throwing is performed via the power offered by the iGX390 four-stroke engine
+The auto mode, power mode and manual mode options are available only on the new hybrid system (as compared to conventional models).

-Reset mechanism for vertical movement of the auger.
-Two-stage machines (like the Honda HS1336i hybrid snowblower) are self-propelled using either large wheels or tracks.
-The term ‘two-stage’ means that there are two mechanisms used to move the snow – the auger and the impeller.
+- Reset mechanism for vertical movement of the auger.
 The auger feeds the snow to the high-speed impeller where the impeller blows the snow out of the machine.
-In the event that this feed is disrupted, the design of the Honda HS1336i hybrid allows the operator to reset the vertical movement of the auger so that it can revert to its normal position (as the below diagram illustrates).
+In the event that this feed is disrupted, the design of the Honda HS1336i hybrid allows the operator to reset the vertical movement of the auger so that it can revert to its normal position.

-Rear cover.
-On the Honda HS1336i hybrid snowblower, the rear cover is integrated with the tool box, allowing for an easy-access, wide opening through which the operator can pull out or put away any implement needed.
+- Rear cover.
+The rear cover is integrated with the tool box, allowing for an easy-access, wide opening through which the operator can pull out or put away any implement needed.

 Ease of Function